DLR-terrabyte/terrapi/docs/docusaurus/terrapi/stac/item/create.md

   -j, --json TEXT      Provide collection as JSON String -f, --file FILENAME  Read Collection JSON from File.
 Specify - to read from
                        pipe
-  -u, --update         Update Collection if it allready exists -p, --pretty         print pretty readable json
+  -u, --update         Update Item if it allready exists -p, --pretty         print pretty readable json
   -q, --quiet          Do not print response
   --help               Show this message and exit.